study-groups/tsd-study-group/README.md

   - [Wikipedia on Kalman Filters](https://en.wikipedia.org/wiki/Kalman_filter) In statistics and control theory, Kalman filtering, also known as linear quadratic estimation (LQE), is an algorithm that uses a series of measurements observed over time, containing statistical noise and other inaccuracies, and produces estimates of unknown variables that tend to be more accurate than those based on a single measurement alone, by estimating a joint probability distribution over the variables for each timeframe.
 The filter is named after Rudolf E. Kálmán, one of the primary developers of its theory.

+  - [Time sequence prediction using Pytorch](https://github.com/pytorch/examples/tree/master/time_sequence_prediction) This is a toy example for beginners to start with.
+It is helpful for learning both pytorch and time sequence prediction.
+Two LSTMCell units are used in this example to learn some sine wave signals starting at different phases.
+After learning the sine waves, the network tries to predict the signal values in the future.

 ## Classes being considered for study
 - [Stats 270/370 at Stanford,  A Course in Bayesian Statistics](http://statweb.stanford.edu/~sabatti/Stat370/): This class is the first of a two-quarter sequence that will serve as an introduction to the Bayesian approach to inference, its theoretical foundations and its application in diverse areas. **Contains many good references**.
 No course